 - Trench A (West) and Trench A (East)

 - Trench B

 - Trench C (West) and Trench C (East)

-- Trench E (future permit)

-- Trench F (future permit)

 - Trench G

 - Trench H (North) and Trench H (South)

 - Trench I

 - Trench J

 The location of the Ravensdale LLC Property relative to nearby physical features is shown on the Vicinity Map, Figure 1.
-The locations of the Trenches subject to this report, along with Trenches A (North) and D that have already been filled, are shown on the Site Plan, Figure 2.
-Trenches F, I and J are included in this report, but do not contain geotechnical issues.
+The locations of the Trenches subject to this report, along with Trenches A (North) and D that have already been filled and Trenches E and F, that will be submitted under a future permit, are shown on the Site Plan, Figure 2.
+Trenches I and J are included in this report, but do not contain geotechnical issues.